petrgazarov/salami/README.md

 The `${OPENAI_API_KEY}` expression directs the compiler to read the api key from the `$OPENAI_API_KEY` environment variable.

-### VSCode Extension
+### VS Code Extension

-It's recommended to install the [VSCode extension](https://marketplace.visualstudio.com/items?itemName=Salami.salami).
+It's recommended to install the [VS Code extension](https://marketplace.visualstudio.com/items?itemName=Salami.salami).
 It provides highlighting functionality for the `.sami` files.